roberto-mardeni/logic-app-integration-demo/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template creates a VETER pipeline using Logic Apps.
 It creates an integration account, adds schema/map into it, creates a logic app and associates it with the integration account.
 The logic app implements a VETER pipeline using Xml Validation, XPath Extract and Transform Xml operations.
+It responds with an HTTP status code indicating the success/failure of the operation and sending a message to an Azure Service Bus queue ('saporders' for success or 'invalidorders' for failures).
 `Tags: VETER, Logic Apps, Integration Account, Enterprise Integration`

 ## Deployment steps